 Patients were given time to consider their options and make informed decisions about which treatment option they preferred.
 The dental care records we looked at included accurate details of treatment provided.
-However, the records we reviewed did not indicate that formal consent had been gained or that in-depth explanations had taken place with patients before receiving treatment.

 We saw examples of effective collaborative team working.
 Staff received professional development appropriate to their role and learning needs.
+However, staff appraisals were not up to date.
+The provider told us that they would be completed in the near future.